rushil-ambati/light-strip/README.md

-# LED Light Strip
+# Light Strip

-Nice lighting for my room.
+Nice LED lighting.

 Hooked it up to an Arduino and made some sketches for animations.